adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 Risk Quotients are calculated by dividing the Measured Environmental Concentration (exposure level) by Predicted No Effect Concentration (acceptable effect level) of a chemical:

-> $Risk Quotient = Measured Environmental Concentration / Predicted No Effect Concentration$
+> Risk Quotient = Measured Environmental Concentration / Predicted No Effect Concentration

 The value of a compound's Risk Quotient can affect chemical prioritisation and possible risk mitigation measures such as restriction of the compound.